Digital Designs: The Best Wavetable Synthesizers

 If you’d like to have as many creative options as possible, investing in at least one wavetable synth in addition to your analog and virtual analog synths is a great idea.

 Luckily, the selection is bigger than ever.
-Along with traditional names like Waldorf and Korg, our list includes a few younger manufacturers, which played a big part in driving the further development of the technique.
+Along with traditional names like Waldorf and KORG, our list includes a few younger manufacturers, which played a big part in pushing the envelope and putting a new spin on the synthesis technique.

 And if there’s one obvious improvement in comparison with yesterday’s synths, it’s this: Modern wavetable synths are for the most part much easier to use and much more intuitive than their ancestors from the 80s and 90s.